 Every year thousands of people die in situations where first aid could have made a difference.
 St John Cymru believes that everyone should be equipped with vital life-saving skills which could be the difference between life and death in an emergency situation.

 It's never too early to start learning first aid.
-That's why we offer training from age 7 up.
+That's why we offer training from age 5.
 From our Young Lifesavers Scheme, through community training and commercial, there is a course for everyone!

 We know that when a patient needs transporting you need to call on someone you can trust.
 As the leading provider of private patient transport in Wales, we've been transporting patients for over a decade.
 Whether it's moving patients between hospitals, discharges, airport repatriation or even the collection and delivery of medical notes we can be there.
 We work with the NHS, local health boards, social services, private hospitals, insurance companies and individuals, operating 7 days a week, 365 days a year.